rpm-software-management/dnf/doc/conf_ref.rst

 ``exit_on_lock``
     :ref:`boolean <boolean-label>`

     Should the dnf client exit immediately when something else has the lock.
-Default is False
+Default is ``False``.

 ``gpgkey_dns_verification``
     :ref:`boolean <boolean-label>`